The AI-native layer for proactive hospitality ops

 $5,864

-Per replacement hire
+Cost per replacement hire

-costs over $5,000 in recruiting, onboarding, training, and lost productivity.
+Every employee who walks out the door costs over $5,000 in recruiting, onboarding, and lost productivity before day one.

 OysterLink / Cornell CHS, 2025